leethomason/OpenSaber/readme.md

   arduino class micro-controllers.
 - Documentation & circuit diagrams for circuits and components.

-The example platform is the "Gecko" saber, which is a SaberZ Sentris body (the empty hilt option) with Open Saber electronics.
-You can see it in action
+You can see the original Gecko based on a SaberZ Sentris body (the empty hilt option) with Open Saber electronics in action
 here: https://youtu.be/9_-Rfe4UBJM.

 ## Features: